-Management takes confidence in its ability to trade profitably during the height of the pandemic in 2020, but continues to closely manage the ongoing uncertainty with lockdowns in Australia and supply chain impacts globally.
-This is further supported by the strength of the Group's business model, with high online penetration and geographic diversity, and the flexibility of its supply chain, helping manage stock levels and production times.
-In addition, having significant liquidity headroom and a strong balance sheet gives flexibility to continue operating the business, maintaining key relationships with suppliers and ensuring the right, long term strategic decisions are being made.
+Management continues to closely monitor and manage the ongoing impacts and uncertainty.
+Management take confidence in its ability to trade profitably in FY21 and FY22 and is supported by the strength of the Group's business model, with high online penetration along with geographic and channel diversity.
+The business has diversified its supply chain and will make strategic decisions to invest in inventory to give greater certainty over product availability where appropriate.
+In addition, having a strong balance sheet gives flexibility to continue operating the business, maintaining key relationships with suppliers and ensuring the right, long term strategic decisions are being made.